Santroller/Santroller/tool/bluetooth.md

 6. Expand `Bluetooth Input` and hit `Start Scan`
 7. Find your transmitter in the `Selected Device` drop-down, and then hit `Save Settings`

+## Sleep Mode
+You can turn on the `Sleep when wireless after inactivity` setting to enable sleep mode.
+With this enabled, after `Sleep Mode Timeout (Seconds)` has elapsed, the pico will go into a deep sleep mode, and can only be woken up by pressing the button connected to the wakeup pin.

 ## Authentication
 If you wish to use your receiver on a console that requires Authentication, the USB Host needs to be set up on the receiver end, not the transmitter.